 - 2010 – In February, we opened four additional, energy efficient one bedroom apartments on Harrison Street in Morristown.

-- 2011 – In September, HSI opened ten affordable, environmentally friendly apartments in Washington Township.
+- 2011 – In September, we opened ten affordable, environmentally friendly apartments in Washington Township.
 It would later become the first LEED Platinum certified (highest rating) multifamily development of any kind, market or affordable, in Morris County.

 - 2012 – Continuing our neighborhood revitalization efforts, in August, we converted a property in foreclosure on Abbett Avenue in Morristown into two fully renovated, green, one bedroom apartments.